Prather Research Group

 University of California, San Diego

-The impacts of atmospheric aerosol particles represent the largest uncertainty in scientific understanding of the Earth's climate.
-Our group studies the chemistry of these particles as we look to learn more about their impacts on the planet's energy budget and on the formation of clouds.
+The impacts of atmospheric aerosol particles represent the largest uncertainty in scientific understanding of the Earth's climate and the air we breathe.
+Our group studies the chemistry of these particles as we look to learn more about their impacts on the planet's energy budget via the formation of clouds and human health.

 Kim's interview illustrated by Jessica Esch